mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### DKP cli cannot add Azure credentials to a bootstrap cluster (COPS-7108)

-There is no option in the DKP CLI to add Azure credentials to an existing bootstrap cluster.
-The only option was to manually create the secret.
+An option has been added to the DKP CLI that allows you to add Azure credentials to an existing bootstrap cluster without needing to manually create a secret.

 ### Prometheus/Grafana kubeaddons cronjob spawns excessive pods (COPS-7105)